Cray-HPE/docs-csm/operations/multi-tenancy/Create_a_Tenant.md

 ## Overview

 This page provides information about how to create a tenant.
-This procedure involves creating a Custom Resource Definition (CRD) and then applying the Custom Resource (CR), for both `tapms` and the `slurm` operator.
+This procedure involves creating a Custom Resource Definition (CRD) and then applying the Custom Resource (CR), for both TAPMS and the `slurm` operator.

 ## TAPMS CRD